Kickapoo River – Ontario

 - Upstream from Lincoln Ave: The river is likely too small and degraded by open pasture to have much appeal for kayaking.
 Although "Kickapoo Springs" (the primary source of the river and a public DNR area) might be interesting.

 - Lincoln Ave to Keystone Road: 2.5 miles.
 The river is small here (likely too small for most paddlers) and more scruffy with fewer outcrops.
 Figure 1-2 logjams and 3 outcrops.
-Several of the Elroy-Sparta Trail bridges are quite scenic/rustic.
+Several of the Elroy-Sparta Trail bridges over the river are quite scenic/rustic.
 High water will be required to do this stretch.

 - Lincoln Ave to Hwy 131 (East of Midge Road): 6.3 miles.